 "If soda disappears, some school administrators are convinced students will still find a way to get their fizz fix."

 It's true.
-Some students will bring drinks with them or leave campus to buy them.
-There are also underage students who will find a way to buy alcohol or cigarettes.
+Some students will bring drinks with them or leave campus to buy them. some underage students will find a way to purchase alcohol or cigarettes.
 Banning them on campus will not make them go away.
-Just because a student might get it somewhere else, doesn't mean the school should provide it.
-Schools don't sell cigarettes or offer bottles of beer with lunch because kids, "will still find a way to get their...fix."
-It's the schools responsibility to provide a healthy environment ON campus, and they're not doing that by allowing unhealthy sodas.
+Just because a student might get it somewhere else doesn't mean the school should provide it.
+Schools don't sell cigarettes or offer bottles of beer with lunch because kids "will still find a way to get their...fix."
+It's the school's responsibility to provide a healthy environment ON campus, and they're not doing that by allowing unhealthy sodas.

 "Rules about drinks allowed in schools would be encroaching on freedom."

 Society has decided that as people get older, they should be given more rights.
 We can get a driver's license at age 16.
 At 18, we're eligible to vote.
 We can choose to drink alcohol at 21.
 We're given more freedoms as we age because we've presumably learned more.
 Most beverage policies have different standards for elementary, middle and high school students.
 We believe the older students are educated enough to make better choices.
 Limiting a student's choices to healthier options ON CAMPUS is a far cry from denying anyone's right to buy a particular product.